List of children of General Hospital: Rocco Falconeri

+Violet Finn

+Violet Finn is the daughter of Hamilton Finn and Hayden Barnes.

 Josslyn Jacks

 Josslyn Jacks is the daughter of Jasper "Jax" Jacks and Carly Corinthos.
-After her birth, Claudia Zacchara tries to take the baby away from Carly, but is stopped when Michael kills her.
+After her birth, Claudia Zacchara tries to take the baby away from Carly, but is stopped when her brother Michael Corinthos kills her.
 Josslyn is christened, with Jason Morgan and Lulu Spencer as her godparents.
 When Josslyn is diagnosed with a rare form of kidney cancer, she is saved by a kidney donation from Jake Spencer after he is killed in a hit-and-run accident.
 It is discovered later that the kidney is not Jake's, and that Jax had arranged for Josslyn to get Nelle Benson's kidney.
 Jax and Carly fight over custody of Josslyn, and Carly wins sole custody.
 Jax kidnaps Josslyn, but he returns her to Carly.
 Josslyn is kidnapped by Dr. Ewen Keenan on orders from Jerry Jacks, Josslyn's uncle.
 Jerry injects Josslyn with a substance and she is briefly hospitalized with a high fever.
 Jerry later reveals that he inoculated Josslyn against a poison that he put into the Port Charles water supply.
 She has a troubled relationship with Sonny after he has Jax deported.